sanjeev-nagarro-git/UPosts/README.md

 This project is licensed under the [MIT License](LICENSE).

 ---

-This README provides the necessary steps to set up and run the UPosts application.
-For more details or specific queries, refer to the documentation within the project or contact the development team.

 ![Simulator Screenshot - iPhone 15 - 2024-09-03 at 14 40 52](https://github.com/user-attachments/assets/2928fa00-9ba4-460f-bbfe-07a8a7a08a6a)
 ![Simulator Screenshot - iPhone 15 - 2024-09-03 at 14 40 49](https://github.com/user-attachments/assets/d201574a-f689-4bd6-8254-c3da64178d28)